Beginning with Exchange 2010 then on to Exchange 2013. User who used the client Outlook 2007/2010/and 2013 had a new feature called automapping.

 This group of folders is associated with an e-mail account.
 To remove the account, click the File Tab, and on the info tab, click Account Settings, Select the e-mail account, and then click Remove.

-Thank’s but this doesn’t work.
-In fact even on a a clean install of Outlook the user still has the ghost folders associated to their Outlook Client.
+Thanks’s but this doesn’t work.
+In fact, even on a clean install of Outlook the user still has the ghost folders associated with their Outlook Client.